-The Trickster's followers gain various ways to influence fate when playing cards.
-They will quickly find that the effects of cards will be more powerful for them, increasingly so with higher piety.
-Later, followers will gain much more powerful abilities to manipulate the cards, allowing them to choose one of three drawn cards, to gain the effects of multiple cards at once, and finally to stack decks and re-order their contents.
+The Trickster's followers gain various ways to influence fate when playing their cards.
+The effects of the cards will be more powerful with higher piety and with greater Invocations skill.
+Later, followers will gain powerful abilities to manipulate the cards, allowing them to choose one of three drawn cards, to gain the effects of multiple cards at once, and finally to stack decks and re-order their contents.

 Nemelex Xobeh likes it when you explore the world.